lialittis/RA8D1_Chip_Game/Keil/projects/vision_board_ROP/README.md

 - Branch Protection - BTI + Sign Return
 - Manually set the PACEN and BTIEN in debug mode (to enable hardware features for PACBTI)

+> Note that, for our tests so far, BTIEN is not really relevant

 ### Trival ROP attack

 ```